zuozhenggh/learning-library/data-management-library/sprints/Accessing-the-database-after-you-connect-from-the-terminal copy/data-load.md

-## Accessing the database after you connect from the terminal
+## How do you access the database after you connect from the terminal?

 1. Log in as opc and then sudo to the grid user. login as: opc